Iron-based superconductor: Properties

-Superconductivity at high temperature

 Superconducting transition temperatures are listed in the tables (some at high pressure).
 BaFe1.8Co0.2As2 is predicted to have an upper critical field of 43 tesla from the measured coherence length of 2.8 nm.

 In 2011, Japanese scientists made a discovery which increased a metal compound's superconductivity by immersing iron-based compounds in hot alcoholic beverages such as red wine.
 Earlier reports indicated that excess Fe is the cause of the bicollinear antiferromagnetic order and is not in favor of superconductivity.
 Further investigation revealed that weak acid has the ability to deintercalate the excess Fe from the interlayer sites.
 Therefore, weak acid annealing suppresses the antiferromagnetic correlation by deintercalating the excess Fe and, hence superconductivity is achieved.

 There is an empirical correlation of the transition temperature with electronic band structure: the Tc maximum is observed when some of the Fermi surface stays in proximity to Lifshitz topological transition.
 Similar correlation has been later reported for high-Tc cuprates that indicates possible similarity of the superconductivity mechanisms in these two families of high temperature superconductors.

 Thin films

 The critical temperature is increased further in thin-films of iron chalcogenides on suitable substrates.
-In 2015, a Tc of around 105-111 K was observed in thin films of iron selenide grown on strontium titanate.
+In 2015, a Tc of around 105–111 K was observed in thin films of iron selenide grown on strontium titanate.